 1.6 % Land Registry Fees /Notary fees

-If you require a mortgage, an additional 1-2 % of the loaned amount is needed.
+If you require a mortgage, an additional 1-2 % of the loaned amount is also payable.

-Your lawyer will obtain a document from the Property Registry (Registro de la Propiedad) and here details of any debt outstanding relating to the property is found, who the legal owner is and that all descriptions match with sellers, for example square metre sizes.
+Your lawyer will obtain a document from the Property Registry (Registro de la Propiedad) and here details of any debt outstanding relating to the property is found.
+It also tells you who the legal owner is and that all descriptions match with the sellers, for example square meter sizes.
 The initial deposit must be returned to you if your lawyer is unhappy with anything.

-Buyers Guide.
-Once you are satisfied a private purchase contract is written up between the buyer and the seller and a 10% deposit is paid.
+When you are satisfied, a private purchase contract is written up between the buyer and the seller and a 10% deposit is paid.
 It is usually a simple document in which the seller expresses their intent to transfer the property to the buyer.
 The buyer expresses their intent to buy at a set price and conditions agreed upon.
-Usually at this stage if the buyer backs out of the contract they lose the deposit.
-If the seller backs out they have to pay back double.
+Usually at this stage if the buyer backs out of the contract, they lose the deposit.
+If the seller backs out, they have to pay back double.

 Within this contract there will be a date of completion.
 In order to finalise the transaction your lawyer will arrange a date with the Notary.
-Then order that all parties sign the Escritura (Deeds).
+Then, if all in order, all parties sign the Escritura (Deeds).